william0072006/comparison-of-hybrid-rendering-techniques/README.md

 ## Attribution

-Developed by Igor Stalmach as part of a _"Comparison of Hybrid Rendering Techniques"_ Master's thesis on rendering strategies in React.
+Developed by Igor Stalmach as part of a _"Comparison of Hybrid Rendering Techniques"_ master's thesis on rendering strategies in React.